Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

-Click for DetailsThe card at the base of the staff represents your role or attitude.
+Click for DetailsThe card in the center right represents what stands between you and your partner.
 Knight of Wands: The essence of fire, such a great conflagration.
 One filled with vitality and passion for life.
 A sexy and exciting person, daring in their actions, cocky in their attitude, and utterly without fear.
 Absolute sincerity, coupled with violent emotions that swing wildly from one extreme to another.
 Boundless creativity and lust for a change of both pace and place.
 The rapid approach, or more likely departure, of something that sets your world ablaze.
 Often suggests travel or escape.